AlexanderFranse/newConnect4/NOTES.md

     - ✅ Implement the drop disc API
     - ✅ Adjusting the e2e test to support POST'ing with a board
     - ✅ Update open api spec with post call
-    - 🍅 Update dropDisc component to makeMove
+    - ✅ Update dropDisc component to makeMove
+    - ✅ Update dropDisc unit tests to take 2 params
+    - 🍅 Review the second scenario
     - Double check the dropdisc function implemented corectly

     POST